Indian Rice Pudding

 Instructions

-- Optional – When the rice is slightly mushy, mix the reserved milk and rice flour in a bowl, to make a lump-free slurry.
-Pour the rice slurry slowly to the rice pudding, stirring well to incorporate it.
+- Optional – Dissolve the rice flour in water or milk to a smooth slurry & incorporate it to the rice pudding.
 Bring it to a boil and simmer for 3 minutes or until it turns thick and creamy.

 - Mash the rice slightly with the back of the ladle to thicken.
-Add the sugar & cook until it dissolves and the pudding is thick, yet of flowing consistency.
+Add the sugar & cook until it dissolves for 3 to 4 mins.
+Rice pudding should have a flowing yet thick consistency.
 It will become thicker after cooling.

-- Garnish with cashews and sliced pistachios.
+- Garnish with cashews.
 Serve Indian rice pudding hot or chilled as a dessert.

 NUTRITION INFO (estimation only)